naszilla/tabzilla/README.md

 ```
 This dataset will be named `"ExampleDataset"`, with Label Encoding being applied to the target and the categorical features, and a default split being generated using `split_dataset`.

 Once you have implemented a new dataset, verify that pre-processing runs as expected.
-From `TabSurvey`, run the following:
+From `TabZilla`, run the following:

 ```bash
 > python tabzilla_data_preprocessing.py --dataset_name YOUR_DATASET_NAME
 ```

-This should output a folder under `TabSurvey/datasets/YOUR_DATASET_NAME` with files `metadata.json`, `split_indeces.npy.gz`, `X.npy.gz`, and `y.npy.gz`.
+This should output a folder under `TabZilla/datasets/YOUR_DATASET_NAME` with files `metadata.json`, `split_indeces.npy.gz`, `X.npy.gz`, and `y.npy.gz`.
 Open `metadata.json` and check that the metadata corresponds to what you expect.

 ### OpenML datasets
-OpenML datasets need to be added under [`TabSurvey/tabzilla_preprocessors_openml.py`](TabSurvey/tabzilla_preprocessors_openml.py).
+OpenML datasets need to be added under [`TabZilla/tabzilla_preprocessors_openml.py`](TabZilla/tabzilla_preprocessors_openml.py).

 OpenML distinguishes tasks from datasets, where tasks are specific prediction tasks associated with a dataset.
 For our purposes, we will be using OpenML tasks to obtain datasets for training and evaluation.